-You can change the display color and signal intensity for any layer.
+Change the display color and signal intensity for any layer.
 Right-click on any Layer Button to open the Layer Editor.
 (See Figure 3.27.)

 Figure 3.27.
 Layer Editor.

 Change the color of the layer by selecting any of the preset colors or choose Custom to create a custom color.